RVCC-IDMX/travel-app/cities/template/index.md

 You can put images into the city's folder and link them with markdown.

-All of the numerical stuff in the frontmatter use the following numbers:
+All of the numerical stuff (except for size) in the frontmatter use the following numbers:

 0 = not present
 1 = present
 2 = known for it
 3 = specificially famous for it

+For size put in the population number.